tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 Rebalancing process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is an **etalon number** of buckets per a replica set.
+There is an **etalon number** of buckets for a replica set.
 If there is no deviation
-from this number on all the replica set, then the buckets are distributed evenly.
+from this number in the whole replica set, then the buckets are distributed evenly.

 The etalon number is calculated automatically considering the number of buckets
 in the cluster and weights of the replica sets.

-For example: The user specified the number of buckets equal to 3000, and weights
+For example: The user specified the number of buckets is 3000, and weights
-of 3 replica sets equal to 1, 0.5, and 1.5.
+of 3 replica sets are 1, 0.5, and 1.5.
 The resulting etalon numbers of buckets
 for the replica sets are: 1st replica set – 1000, 2nd replica set – 500, 3rd
 replica set – 1500.